 Since November 2019, PokerStars PA has been the only online poker room operating in the Keystone State.

-It appeared WSOP.com might be on the verge of becoming the second online poker room in PA when the PGCB approved an interactive gaming manufacturer license for Caesars‘ online poker partner 888 Holdings at the end of September.
+It appeared that WSOP.com might be on the verge of becoming the second online poker room in PA when the PGCB approved an interactive gaming manufacturer license for Caesars‘ online poker partner 888 Holdings at the end of September.

 PokerStars online gaming licenses gain full approval in PA